Article 33 Communication obligation

 REACH Article 33 requires any supplier of an article containing Substances of Very High Concern (SVHC) above the threshold of 0.1% weight by weight to provide the customer with sufficient information to allow safe use of the article.

-Our obligation to communicate REACH Substances of Very High Concern (SVHC) per REACH Article 33, is fulfilled by our REACH Substance Communication Documents (RSCDs).
+Our obligation to communicate REACH Substances of Very High Concern (SVHC) per REACH Article 33, is fulfilled by Article Safe Usage Statements (ASUS) found on our Statements of Compliance (SoC).

-If an SVHC is identified in any of our products above the threshold, a statement regarding the REACH Article 33 communication obligation is included in our order confirmations and packaging slips.
-The statement contains a link to the website where a copy of the relevant RSCD can be obtained.
+Additionally, if an SVHC is identified in any of our products above the threshold, a statement regarding the REACH Article 33 communication obligation is included in our order confirmations and packaging slips.
+The statement contains a link to the website where a copy of the relevant ASUS can be obtained.

 If there is no REACH SVHC information on the order confirmation or packaging slip, the product does not contain any SVHC.